Lowkey1729/treblle-task/README.md

 php artisan key:generate
 ```

-Create an SQLite database.
+In order to be able to run the test cases, Create an SQLite database.
 You can also use another database (MySQL, Postgres), simply update your configuration accordingly.

 ```sh
 touch database/database.sqlite
 ```

+Create a mysql database and simply update your configuration accordingly.

 Run database migrations: